 Elfman and Evergreen are facing Rustyrose, who wears glasses that protect him from Evergreen's petrifying gaze.
 Elfman manages to trick Rustyrose and get close enough to steal his glasses and destroy them.
 Rustyrose panics as Evergreen looks into his eyes... then Rustyrose gives them a No-Holds-Barred Beatdown and his glasses are back on his face.
 Rustyrose reveals that he just pretended to panic to toy with them and he's a Reality Warper.

 Cana arrives to save her friends from Bluenote, armed with the legendary Fairy Glitter spell.
 Before she can fire it, Bluenote casually knocks her out of the air.
-Natsu manages to distract Bluenote enough for Cana to power up and fire the spell, complete with epic Theme Music Power-Up, the storm clouds splitting to let in the heaven's light, and Bluenote going Oh Crap... then Bluenote is unharmed.
+Natsu manages to distract Bluenote enough for Cana to power up and fire the spell, complete with epic Theme Music Power-Up, the storm clouds splitting to let in the heaven's light, and Bluenote going Oh, Crap!... only for him to be completely unharmed.
 Fortunately, it was enough to allow Gildarts to arrive and save them.

 In Yu-Gi-Oh!
 GX season 4, Fubiki gets the upper hand in his duel with Yusuke, with Yusuke having a pitiful Villainous Breakdown and begging Fubiki not to finish him off... until Yusuke reveals he was joking and most of the duel was an illusion, winning with ease.

 Windaria Zigzagged.
-Alan fears his wife is dead because of the war but doesn't see any signs of battle and thinks that the war didn't reach The Valley, then he noticies his neighor's houses in ruins and thinks his own is the same.
+Alan fears his wife is dead because of the war but doesn't see any signs of battle and thinks that the war didn't reach The Valley, then he notices his neighbor's houses in ruins and thinks his own is the same.
 Then he gets home and sees it is in ruins, but his wife is alive.
 Then she turns out to be a ghost.

-In Claymore, Teresa is fighting Priscilla in order to preserve her own life as well as to protect Clare.
-While Priscilla is absurdly powerful - and was promoted to #2 in the organization - she is still inexperienced and a bit naive, much to Teresa's advantage.
-Teresa, who is #1 at the time, isn't even using most of her yoki to beat her, and she eventually gets Priscilla on her knees.
+Teresa is fighting Priscilla in order to preserve her own life as well as to protect Clare.
+Although Priscilla is absurdly powerful—and was promoted to #2 in the organization—she is still inexperienced and a bit naive, much to Teresa's advantage.
+Teresa, who is #1 at the time, isn't even using most of her yōki (demon energy) to beat her, and she eventually gets Priscilla on her knees.
 At this point, Priscilla is on the verge of becoming an awakened being and is begging Teresa to end her life before she becomes so, to which Teresa complies.
 However, it only took ONE MOMENT of hesitation from Teresa for Priscilla to take advantage and disarm Teresa by chopping off her hands and then decapitating her, right in front of little Clare.

-In YuYu Hakusho, When Yusuke plans to be killed by sensui to motivate his team.
+In YuYu Hakusho, when Yusuke plans to be killed by Sensui to motivate his team.
 Kuwabara tries to tap into his new power and break out of the uraotoko.
-He succeeds and frees himself and his allies before sensui deals the finishing blow.
-Surely that means they can save Yusuke and defeat sensui as a team right?.. no...
-This makes the Tearjerker moment even more so.
+He succeeds and frees himself and his allies before Sensui deals the finishing blow, but not quickly enough to save him.

 In Saint Beast, after unwillingly betraying their friends during the rebellion the remaining Saint Beasts get one when they think they will succeed in rescuing Judas and Luca from hell with the help of the Goddess.
 She betrays them and they are separated and turned to stone instead.